Oli-idk/Waifu-QuickMenu-Panel/README.md

 Everything is pretty self explanatory inside the project itself.

+to customize the buttons run it once then open the QuickMenu.exe.Config file and edit all the config options however you want.

 You can customize anyway you want this to look but I found this ui to look the most surpreme when it comes to waifus in general.